FARI-brussels/TE-technical-documentation/docs/components.rst

 Smart Plugs
 -----------

 All demos are wired to electricity through shelly smart plugs.
-The documentation can be found here.
+The documentation can be found [here](https://shelly-api-docs.shelly.cloud/).
-To access the dashboard, you can download the shelly app or access the web app: https://home.shelly.cloud/ The credentials can be found on the test and experience password vault.
+To access the dashboard, you can download the [shelly mobile app](https://play.google.com/store/apps/details?id=cloud.shelly.smartcontrol&hl=en_US) or access to the [web app](https://control.shelly.cloud/)
-The mac/local ip address pair of each device can be found on the Content Management system under "Device" content type.
+The credentials can be found on the test and experience password vault.
-As the local ip addresses of the T&E center are not fixed, the ip field is sometimes updated by the start up script.

 .. autosummary::
    :toctree: generated